-Started his career in media production in 90th, co-founded his own production studio in 1999, he has passed the way from a Video Editor to Technical Director.
-As well, for the next ten years, he has mastered additional professions of a Cameraman and Still Photographer.
+Starting his career in media production in the 1990’s, George co‐founded his own production studio, progressing from Video Editor to Technical Director and over the next ten years he mastered the skills of Still Photography.

 “Kyrgyzstan Faces.
 Life In a Frame” TV-Program of the Interstate Broadcasting Company “MIR”, TV Channel “MIR 24”.
 In Russian with English subtitles.

 Video Editor – Mukanbet Asanov.

 “Let Truth Be the Prejudice” Article by a New York-based art historian Dmitry Kiyan on the www.photographer.ru – an expert online resource for promotion and development of photography in Russia.
 Published on December, 2012.
 In Russian (Please see English version below).

 The pretext for this topic in the brief form as follows arose last summer, when I had to lecture on documentary photography and photographic ethics, to conduct classes to students from different regions of Central Asia within the youth initiative at the Issyk-Kul Lake, located four hours’ drive from Bishkek.
 Then I happened to work closely with photographer George Kolotov.
 He is a not tall man, wearing a T-shirt with the logo of the San Francisco festival of documentary film, blue “Levis” and black sneakers.
 During his lectures, he focused the students’ attention by speaking passionately, in clear and easy-to-understand language, tactfully and in professional way.
 He poured jokes, whereafter the students needed a pause, to calm down.